- Yard waste/leaves set-out dates form and lookup map

 Crews will be circling through the neighborhoods during the work week following the Sunday listed.

-I set my leaves out on the Sunday it said on the schedule.
-Today is Tuesday and my leaves haven't been picked up.
-Have I been missed?
+I set my leaves out on the set-out Sunday.
+Today is Wednesday.
+Why haven't the leaves been picked up?

 Other Yard Waste Rules & Information